 According to the same Medscape survey, U.S. Physicians earn more money than physicians in all other surveyed countries except Canada, which apparently leads the pack.

 Other sources show comparable salaries to the Medscape data.

 Wealth and Income

 The problem in medicine is no different than the problem in the NFL or NBA.
-When the big checks start rolling in, the physician is as inclined as a professional athlete to spend every single penny.
+When the big checks start rolling in – like Shaq who spent $1million of his signing bonus in a single day – physicians are as inclined as a professional athlete to spend every single penny.

 Let me state something obvious.
 Winning at personal finance is not complicated.
 Here are the steps:

 - Earn a decent paycheck.
 (In theory, the more the better.)

 - Save the difference between what you earn and what you spend and invest it in the market so that your money can earn more money.

 Don’t put words in my mouth, though.
 Despite the simplicity of the three steps outlined above, personal finance is NOT easy.
 In fact, it is really hard.

 The reason isn’t the complex math, it is the behavioral finance behind it all that makes it difficult to do the right thing with our money.
 Even low income earning physicians can be wealthy, if they know how.